ninglab/CTKG/Schema.md

 ## 4. Drug-EventGroup relation

 This relation indicates which drugs could be used in the group of participants specified by the "event-group" node.
 For example, the triplet (naltrexone, drug-eventgroup, 10828809) indicates the drug "naltrexone" is used in the *EventGroup* "10828809".
 This indicates that the adverse events happened within the event group could be induced by the drug "naltrexone".
-There are 33,453 edges of this relation between drug nodes and event group nodes.
+There are 33,453 edges of this relation between drug-term nodes and event group nodes.
 Each edge of this relation type has an id "Drug::EventGroup:XXX", and we don't have any attributes on this relation.